AndreassenLearn/TelemetryProject/README.md

 2. Go to the settings tab of the newly registered application.
     * Take of note of 'Domain' and 'Client ID'.
 3. Add `https://localhost:<PORT>/callback` the 'Allowed Callback URLs' and `https://localhost:<PORT>/` to the 'Allowed Logout URLs' replacing `<PORT>` with the port number of the Blazor application.
-4. In the `appsettings.json` file of the BlazorClient project; insert the Auth0 'Domain' and 'Client ID' under the 'Auth0' section.
+4. In the [appsettings.json](TelemetryProject.BlazorClient/appsettings.json) file of the BlazorClient project; insert the Auth0 'Domain' and 'Client ID' under the 'Auth0' section.

 > The current implementation of Auth0 doesn't play nicely with dev tunnels.
 Therefore, dev tunnels cannot be used for running the BlazorClient.
 However, the BlazorClient can communicate with an API running through a dev tunnel without any issues.

 ## Usage
+### General Setup
 To get the project running in a new environment, the following steps must be taken.

 1. Visit [HiveMQ Cloud](https://www.hivemq.com/mqtt-cloud-broker/); create an account and new a cluster.